Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Ferd didn’t often drag Werne straight up cliffs, especially not ones hanging off the back of his shoulders; if he had to, he’d use his tail for that.
 He’d *never* hauled a full-size bull up a cliff so tall, either.
 He was higher up than any Ketta, high up enough that he might even die from a fall if he didn’t land it well.
 He had to take it careful, make sure each handhold and foothold was strong.
 He didn’t want a stone to break away and bounce loudly down the cliff, or send him falling.
 More than once, he froze against the stone in an awkward spot and waited as another death-bird patrol passed by, far away but still too close.

-Holding himself perfectly still and in mid-reach, maybe just by one hand and one foot, maybe holding it long enough for the stars to move a bit, no matter how much his muscles screamed in pain...he’d brag about that to the women, when he was next on leave.
+Holding himself perfectly still and in mid-reach, maybe just by one hand and one foot, maybe holding it long enough for the stars to move a bit, no matter how much his muscles screamed in pain... he’d brag about that to the women, when he was next on leave.

 The last fifty meters went straight up and was completely exposed.
-No way around it but to be quiet and *fast,* so he looked carefully, found the best curves of the rock to hide his movement...and *moved.* Hopefully, Rees took video so he could show Yan.
+No way around it but to be quiet and *fast,* so he looked carefully, found the best curves of the rock to hide his movement... and *moved.* Hopefully, Rees took video so he could show Yan.
 Ferd made the top with shaking legs, heart thumping angrily in his chest and his breath hard to catch.
 He knew what he had to do; before anything else, he dug out his *best* meal and devoured it as quickly and as quietly as he could, then washed it down with the rest of his food-drink.
 That was the big Taking of big, hard muscles.
-Food, air, hard work to keep them...and much *painful* practice if a man wanted to use them for a long time.
+Food, air, hard work to keep them... and much *painful* practice if a man wanted to use them for a long time.

 Ferd had learned a *lot* from the Humans.
 One of the biggest learnings was when and *how* to rest, so he did, until his sweat started to feel cool and his heart wasn’t complaining so hard.
 He was better at that than his men, so on this task he was alone; they couldn’t keep up.
 This thing was too important to risk a fuck-up like that.
 And more than one man moving on that cliff would *definitely* attract attention.
 No good.